Writers Mentoring Program

 There are many different paths writers can follow to get their first foothold in being hired in television.
 As part of its ongoing commitment to create additional access for writers of diverse backgrounds CBS' Diversity Institute has launched a different kind of writers program which highlights one of those paths.

 The focus of this six month program is on opening doors: providing opportunities to build relationships with network executives and show runners; to support new and emerging writers in their efforts to improve their craft; and to develop the interpersonal skills necessary to break in and succeed.

 The Writers Mentoring Program is not employment and there is no monetary compensation.
 It is, instead, a structured program of career development, support, and personal access to executives and the decision-making processes, with the goal of preparing aspiring writers for later employment opportunities in television.

 Each participant will be teamed with two different mentors.

 - One is a CBS network or studio executive with whom they will meet on a regular basis, to discuss their work, get creative feedback on their material and get advice and support in furthering their career.

 - The other is a show mentor who is a senior-level writer on a current CBS drama or comedy series.
-This relationship builds over the course of the Program and is focused on helping the participant with creative feedback on their writing as well as help and advice on career goals.
+This relationship builds over the course of the Program and is focused on helping the participant with career goals.

-Another important part of the Program is the opportunity for each participant to spend time observing in their show mentor's writing room, as well as in the CBS current and development departments.
+Another important part of the Program is the opportunity for each participant to spend time observing in a writing room, as well as in the CBS current and development departments.